 - 8 tablespoons unsalted butter

-- 3 teaspoons coarse salt plus more for seasoning
+- 3 teaspoons kosher salt plus more for seasoning

 - 2 teaspoons freshly ground pepper plus more for seasoning